Am I the only one who loves doomsday scenario shows and disaster movies?

 Are you prepared for it?

 The Great Recession of 2008 is still pretty fresh in the minds of some.
-It wasn’t too long ago that the subprime mortgage lending crisis led to the collapse of the housing bubble, which resulting in the greatest financial crisis since the Great Depression of the 1930s.
+It wasn’t too long ago that the subprime mortgage lending crisis led to the collapse of the housing bubble, which resulted in the greatest financial crisis since the Great Depression of the 1930s.
 Record numbers of delinquencies and foreclosures abounded because average, everyday Americans had over-leveraged themselves and were backed into a corner financially.
-During the Great Recession unemployment rates hit all time highs, and banks were bailed out in order to stabilize the economy and prevent a collapse of the banking industry.
+During the Great Recession, unemployment rates hit all-time highs, and banks were bailed out in order to stabilize the economy and prevent a collapse of the banking industry.

 It took years to recover.

 I personally wasn’t too affected by the Great Recession of 2008.
 At the time I was working on building my career and finishing up a graduate degree.
 I wasn’t yet a homeowner and I was nowhere near close to retirement.
 So my very small portfolio wasn’t too devastated by the economic downturn.
 I didn’t have much to lose!
 Also, by working in healthcare I had fairly stable employment- as close to “recession-proof” as one can possibly get.

 Here we are 10 years later and I have a lot more to lose if a recession hits.